MicheleMosca/ROP-Emporium/split/README.md

 split: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, BuildID[sha1]=98755e64e1d0c1bff48fccae1dca9ee9e3c609e2, not stripped
 ```

-The binary is now stripped we can see function names.
+The binary is not stripped we can see function names.

 Now check which checks are enabled in this binary: